holoviz/panel/doc/user_guide/Running_in_Webassembly.md

 #### Tips & Tricks for development

 - While developing you should run the script locally with *auto reload*: `panel serve script.py --autoreload`.
-- If the converted app does not work as expected you can most often find the errors in the browser console.
+- If the converted app does not work as expected, you can most often find the errors in the browser console.
 [This guide](https://balsamiq.com/support/faqs/browserconsole/) describes how to open the console.
 In the image below the app errors because I "forgot" to add `xgboost` to the list of requirements.